3 lessons I learnt from Eddie Jaku, survivor of Auschwitz

 I stayed up until 2 a.m. reading that night, turning pages as Eddie paced through his life, through stories of friendships, of escape after escape, of unimaginable resilience, unexpected kindnesses and unfathomable cruelties, leading ultimately to Auschwitz, and beyond.
 The book is now dog-eared by the sheer number of pages I turned down in hope of remembering the words written there, and here are just a few of the lessons I took from those pages, that I’m particularly grateful for in the strange chasm of a year that is 2021.

 I take my family for granted

 All of our families are different; different in structure, certainly different in quirks.
-Some are the family that we are born with, others are the family that we have chosen in friends.
+Some are the family that we are born with, others are the family that we have chosen.
 For me, it’s a wonderful mixture of both and I know that most days, I take them for granted even when I try not to.

 After reading Eddie’s account of losing his beloved and brave parents, Lina and Isidore, I took the time to tell the people around me just how much I love them.

 ‘I did not get a chance to say goodbye to my beloved mother, and I have missed her every day of my life.
 Every night, I still dream of her, and sometimes wake up calling out to her.
 When I was young, all I ever wanted was to be back with her, to spend time with her, to eat the challah she made on Friday afternoons, to see her smile.
 And now, I never would again.
 She would never smile again.
 She was gone, murdered, stolen from me.
 There is never a day I do not think that I would give everything I have to see her just one more time.
 If you have the opportunity today, please go home and tell your mother how much you love her.
 Do this for your mother.
 And do it for your new friend, Eddie, who cannot tell it to his mother.’

 The part you play is important, even if you don’t think it is.